CatOfJupit3r/wlhd-example-package/functions/README.md

     - `**_` is a way to accept any number of additional arguments.
 They are not validated by the schema.
 - `print("Hello from my custom hook!
 I got arguments:", arg1, arg2); pass` — this is the code that will be executed when the hook is used.
-- `pass` — this is a placeholder.
-You can put any code here.

 If everything went well, you can now use your hook in the game logic!
 Here is an example: